SGBM information for employees

 be respected, but if you prefer to talk to someone who does not have an obligation

-At the earliest possible time (no later than 24 hours) after you receive information that a student has experienced SGBM, you must report it to the Title IX Deputy Coordinator, Mariel L. Martin, 518.580.8212 (firstname.lastname@example.org).
+At the earliest possible time (no later than 24 hours) after you receive information that a student has experienced SGBM, you must report it to Title IX Coordinator Joel Aure at 518-580-5708 (firstname.lastname@example.org).
 You will need to report all relevant details about the incident(s) disclosed by the student.
-This includes the names of the student, the accused, and any witnesses, as well as any other relevant facts, including the date, time, and specific location of the incident.
-Once you have reported to the Title IX Deputy Coordinator, you do not need to take further action.
-Understand, however, that you may be contacted for follow-up information as the College responds to the report.
+This includes the names of the student, the accused and any witnesses, as well as any other relevant facts, including the date, time and specific location of the incident.
+Once you have reported to the Title IX coordinator, you do not need to take further action.
+Understand, however, that you may be contacted for follow-up information as the college responds to the report.